-- To understand what type of collaboration is allowed.
-Be sure you have the instructor clarify the extent to which your study group can collaborate on individual papers, cases, briefs, exams, presentations, etc. Do not use a former student's case notes or work of any kind, as such action may result in dismissal. - To understand each instructor's individual rules regarding assignments.
+• To understand what type of collaboration is allowed.
+Be sure you have the instructor clarify the extent to which your study group can collaborate on individual papers, cases, briefs, exams, presentations, etc. Do not use a former student's case notes or work of any kind, as such action may result in dismissal.

+• To understand each instructor's individual rules regarding assignments.
 Seek clarification if you are not certain about what is allowed and what is not.
-In the absence of clear guidelines regarding an assignment, presentation, examination, or other academic submission, the UNC Kenan-Flagler MAC student is expected to seek any and all necessary clarification from the instructor. - To understand if past exams may be used to study.
-Instructors will often provide students with exams they have given in the past.
+In the absence of clear guidelines regarding an assignment, presentation, examination, or other academic submission, students are expected to seek all necessary clarification from the instructor.

+• To understand if past exams may be used to study.
+Instructors may provide students with exams they have given in the past.
 Ask the instructor if it is permissible to study from a previous exam if you obtain one not provided by the instructor.

-- To maintain professional conduct and communications during all activities related to classes, events and interactions with fellow students, instructors, administration and recruiters. - To avoid disrupting the learning or classroom environment for other students or the instructor.
+• To maintain professional conduct and communications during all activities related to classes, events and interactions with fellow students, instructors, administration and recruiters.

+• To avoid disrupting the learning or classroom environment for other students or the instructor.